|Our Next Month Dinner|

 The purpose of the Chesapeake Chapter is to foster the definition, understanding, and practice of world class systems engineering in industry, academia, and government.
 In light of that goal, every month at our dinner meeting we have a drawing for the latest in Systems Engineering literature.
 So come on out for a chance to win.

-March’s door prize is:
+January’s door prize is: